kubedb/cli/docs/guides/postgres/custom-config/using-custom-config.md

 Once we see `LOG:  database system is ready to accept connections` in the log, the database is ready.

-Now, we will check if the database has started with the custom configurations we have provided.
+Now, we will check if the database has started with the custom configuration we have provided.
 We will `exec` into the pod and use [SHOW](https://www.postgresql.org/docs/9.6/static/sql-show.html) query to check the run-time parameters.

 ```console
  $ kubectl exec -it -n demo custom-postgres-0 sh